micmejia/bible-dump/NKJV/Job/Job 19.md

 I call my servant, but he gives no answer; I beg him with my mouth.

 ###### 17
-My breath is offensive to my wife, And I am [^e]repulsive to the children of my own body.
+My breath is offensive to my wife, And I am repulsive to the children of my own body.

 ###### 18
 Even young children despise me; I arise, and they speak against me.